 HR & Recruiting companies in New York are navigating the intersection of two accelerating trends: the rapid integration of AI tools into resume screening, interview analysis, performance management, and workforce planning, and a growing body of state law that places direct obligations on businesses that deploy these systems.
 Whether you screen job applications or score candidate video interviews, the regulatory landscape in New York has concrete implications for how your business must operate today.

-NYC Local Law 144 is already in effect in New York, which means compliance is a current legal requirement — not a future planning exercise.
-The law requires automated hiring tools require annual bias audits. raise act expands to all ai decision-making.
+NYC Local Law 144 — automated employment decision tools is already in effect in New York, which means compliance is a current legal requirement — not a future planning exercise.
+The law requires nyc local law 144 requires annual independent bias audits for automated employment decision tools. separately, the raise act — signed december 2025, effective january 1, 2027 — imposes safety-protocol, incident-reporting, and oversight duties on large frontier-ai developers.
 For hr & recruiting businesses specifically, this obligation is especially significant because employment decisions are among the highest-stakes categories in all state AI laws — this sector faces more mandatory requirements than any other industry.
 Businesses found in violation face penalties of $500-$1,500 per violation (LL144).

 Within the hr & recruiting sector, AI systems commonly scrutinized by regulators include AI applicant tracking systems, video interview analysis tools, automated skills assessments, predictive performance management platforms, and compensation benchmarking AI.
 NY regulators have called out AI in hiring and promotion decisions, with mandatory bias audits required in multiple states as areas of elevated concern under NYC Local Law 144.
 Importantly, these requirements apply regardless of whether a business built the AI system internally or purchased it from a third-party vendor — organizations that deploy AI bear compliance responsibility for the systems they use.